clockworksspheres/wNp/src/docs/osNotes/windowsNotes/setUpForBuilding.md

 Vym - Download and install the vym exe installer from: https://sourceforge.net/projects/vym/files/

+Download and install CMake from: https://cmake.org/download/ (restart any powershell windows that are open, to be able to use cmake)

+Download and install Qt6 - open source - https://www.qt.io/download-qt-installer-oss (one has to make an account and agree to the terms of service)

+### From the Microsoft Store

+A few other possible editors from the Microsoft Store:

+* Code::Blocks
+* Visual Studio Code
+* Visual Studio Community

 ## Set up git to connect to github with ssh